Welcome to my Oboe Studio Page!

 NOTES ON PARENTS AND LESSONS:

-I do not mind parents attending lessons, and I encourage parents to sit through the first lesson so they see how I teach as well as how their child listens and learns.
-If parents want to sit in on every lesson I will not turn them away, but I do have a nice living room in which you can relax and listen to us … but take your cell phone and live conversations outside please; we can hear you talking!
+I do not mind parents attending lessons, sitting in my living room, and I encourage parents to sit through the first lesson so they see how I teach as well as how their child listens and learns.
+I do have a nice living room in which you can relax and listen to us … but take your cell phone and live conversations outside please; we can hear you talking!
 My studio door is never closed, unless I find a parent is too disruptive.
 While I am teaching I expect no interruptions unless I specifically ask the parent(s) to join in; the lesson is to be between the student and me, and doesn’t include a parent’s comments or questions.
 You may ask questions before and after the lesson if necessary.
 I highly recommend that parents not hound children about anything that went wrong during a lesson.
 Let me be the “bad guy” and you can be the encouragers!
 That way they can dislike me and love you all the more. ;-)

 I also request that parents support the students, and encourage them in their musical endeavors.
 I expect parents to make sure that their student is practicing, and to monitor the practicing now and then so time isn’t spent goofing off.